 MPH Candidate, Brown University School of Public Health

-Interests: Digital literacy and health disparities among veterans and seniors, accessibility to public health services and programs.
+Interests: Digital literacy and health disparities among veterans and seniors, accessibility of public health services and programs.

 Hope Williams, LMSW